 - All-Powerful Bystander: His magic makes him pretty much invincible to the point he can defeat Venger with ease, he can teleport anywhere, and knows pretty much everything about the realm.
 With his power, he could easily return the heroes to Earth but chooses to take a back seat.
-A vague reason he may not do more is he comments with his powers he has to maintain a universal balance.
+He does once comment that with his powers he has to maintain a universal balance.
 The final episode would have explained that he had been trying to use them to redeem Venger all this time.

 - Big Good: The most powerful force of good in the realm and actively trying to make things better in the Realm.

-- The Chessmaster: vs. Venger.
+- The Chessmaster: Against Venger.
 While he cares for the heroes, he moves them and others around as part of his plans to improve the Realm.
-Commented on one episode commentary how he plays games the kids are unaware of.
+One episode commentary observes that he plays games the kids are unaware of.

 - Cryptic Conversation: In nearly every episode he gives a clue in the form of a riddle to that episode's adventure.